kirillunlimited/kirillunlimited.com/src/pages/about.md

 order: 1
 head:
   title: About – Kirill Ivanov
-  description: I am a professional front-end developer and JavaScript engineer based in Berlin, Germany.
+  description: I am a professional front-end engineer and JavaScript engineer based in Berlin, Germany.
 speedlify: 5405eac0
 ---

 {% picture "src/assets/img/me.jpg", "Kirill Ivanov", "right" %}

 Hello, my name is Kirill.
-I am a front-end developer in my early 30s.
+I am a front-end engineer in my early 30s.
 I am from Moscow, but currently I am trying to settle down in Berlin.

 I always loved designing and building things, so I suppose it is natural that I became an engineer.
 At university I was into different technologies, such as game dev, 3D modeling and computer linguistics, but web development fascinated me the most.

 I have been building stuff on the web since 2015.
-Throughout my career, I grew up from a HTML-developer to a full-fledged front-end developer.
+Throughout my career, I grew up from a HTML-developer to a full-fledged front-end engineer.
 I have experience using different programming languages, but my core skill is based on JavaScript, so I enjoy doing most of the things using JavaScript.
 I have been lucky enough to be involved in building and maintaining a bunch of solid and complex projects that allowed me to gain a lot of professional experience.

 What excites me most about working in software development is being able to craft things that have purpose and solve real problems.
 I enjoy building valuable, engaging and performant products with intuitive and dynamic user experience.